 Mortgages For Over 60s - What Are My Options?

-Should you need to borrow a significant sum in later life, there are mortgage options available.
+If you are 60 or older & you need to borrow in later life, there are mortgage options available.
 Even in your 90s, there might still be products available to you.

 Equity release (lifetime mortgage)